-These are some of the helpful tasks that a user can accomplish using pre/post commands...
+These are some of the helpful tasks that a user can accomplish using pre, pre-backup and post commands...

-Task Command(s)

-Checking disk drives for errors before backup.
-CHKDSK
+Task Command(s) Checking disk drives for errors before backup.
 Copying, moving, deleting and replacing files and folders.
-COPY, XCOPY, RENAME,

-REPLACE, MOVE, DEL

-Defragmenting a drive before or after backup.
+CHKDSK COPY, XCOPY, RENAME, REPLACE, MOVE, DEL Defragmenting a drive before or after backup.

-DEFRAG

 Temporally disabling real-time antiviral software to speed up backup.
-Refer to the command line options section of your antivirus help documentation.
+DEFRAG Refer to the command line options section of your anti-virus help documentation.
 Printing documents (such as the activity log when backup is done).
-PRINT

-Shutting down, logging off or restarting the computer.
+PRINT Shutting down, logging off or restarting the computer.
 SHUTDOWN